CrossRef/pdfextract/readme.md

     $ pdf-extract help

-### Viewing spatial object bounderies
+### Viewing spatial object boundaries

-Spatial object boundries can be drawn onto a PDF.
+Spatial object boundaries can be drawn onto a PDF.
 This is helpful when debugging and when trying to set reasonable values for pdf-extract's settings:

     $ pdf-extract mark --headers --footers --bodies myfile.pdf